idiap/bob/doc/Overview.rst

 Machine learning
 ----------------

 |project| has been developed by researchers tackling many machine vision problems.
 Several machine learning algorithms have been integrated into the library.
 Dimensionality reduction is supported using Principal Component Analysis, Linear Discriminant Analysis and its probabilistic variant.
-K-means is provided for data clustering, and classification is possible using both generative modeling techniques (Gaussian mixture models, Join Factor Analysis) and discriminative approaches such as Multi-Layer Perceptrons or Support Vector Machine (via a `LIBSVM`_ bridge).
+There are data clustering algorithms such as k-means and classification is possible using both generative modeling techniques (Gaussian mixture models, Join Factor Analysis) and discriminative approaches such as Multi-Layer Perceptrons or Support Vector Machine (via a `LIBSVM`_ bridge).

 Storing and managing data
 -------------------------